ecrl/ecabc/README.md

 - **save_settings**: Accepts a json file name.
 If the file exists, the artificial bee colony settings will be saved to this file.

 # 2.0.0 Update
 Update 2.0.0 changed ecabc quite a bit.
-In order to ensure code mantainability, in addition allowing the users to have more control, we have un-automated the run process in place of 3/4 methods the user must now call to use the abc properly.
-Employer bees are not automatically created for you anymore.
-The runABC() method has been removed as well.
-Below is an example of how to properly use the abc in the easiest way possible.
+We have given more control to the user by making the program no longer self terminating.
+Instead the user can utilize the run_iteration method to run the abc, and surround it with a necessary loop in order to ensure the abc is working to their liking.
+An example of the abc in action can be seen in the code snippet below.

 # Example